Love to travel? Have a trip already planned and keen to contribute? We’d love to hear from you. Give us a shout at firstname.lastname@example.org.

 Currently, I write a travel blog, Dog-Eared Passport, a lighthearted look at life as an expat as well as my travels around the world.

 Hi there!
 My name is Meredith and I am a Canadian from Vancouver, British Columbia.
 I moved to Stuttgart, Germany in 2013 to join my German fiancé.
-We got married in Canada in 2014 and are currently living in Würzburg, Germany.
 I am the blogger and photographer behind Kaffee und Kuchen, an expat and travel blog.
 Kaffee und Kuchen is the German tradition of having a slice of cake with a nice cup of coffee in the afternoon while chatting with friends.
 This is one of my favourite German traditions as those who know me know that I love coffee and anything sweet!
 My husband and I love to travel – in fact, we met when we were both studying abroad in Christchurch, New Zealand.
-Since our first travels together around the ‘Land of the Long White Cloud’, we have explored several countries in Europe, as well as Canada and the USA.
+We have explored several countries in Europe, as well as Canada and the USA.
 We dream of visiting Thailand, Hong Kong, Australia, Denmark, Scotland, and Indonesia – these are just a few countries on our bucket list!
 Some of my most memorable travel experiences include zip lining in Costa Rica, skydiving in Australia, black water rafting in New Zealand, rappelling down a waterfall in Ecuador, riding a donkey and a 4×4 quad in Greece, attending a traditional tea ceremony in Japan, climbing the Great Wall of China, hiking up Chichén Itzá in Mexico, and soaking in an outdoor thermal bath in Hungary.
 I love taking a guided walking tour just as much as I love reading a good book on a secluded beach, and I’d just as soon stay in an eco lodge as I would a 5 star hotel.
-I adore travel in all its forms!

 Hi, I’m Lotte.
 I was born and raised in the Netherlands and I am trying to explore as much of the world as possible!
 I have lived in Barcelona, London and Amsterdam and visited 32 countries and I love to write about my adventures on the Phenomenal Globe travel blog.
 It’s my mission to inspire other people to travel and help them plan their trips!
 In early 2017, my husband and I embarked on a round the world trip.
 We don’t know where we’ll end up and how long we’ll be going.
 The plan is to travel until the money runs out, which hopefully will take a long long time 😉